 While we were busy sightseeing, we also found time to eat lots of pizza, pasta and gelato because it’s impossible to spend 2.5 days in Rome without indulging every now and then – or constantly for that matter!

-Tips For A Short Family Stay in Rome
+Tips for a Short Family Trip to Rome

 - When time is in short supply, I recommend staying in a centrally-located hotel or apartment rental so that precious time isn’t spent commuting.